Wilco-Winfield will pass through approximately $64,000 to local growers as part of a class-action lawsuit settled with eight global potash producers.

 Potash is an essential nutrient responsible for the following plant growth functions:

-- Increases root growth and improves drought resistance
+- Increases root growth and improve drought resistance

 - Activates many enzyme systems